BDC Hamburger Icon

 TipBottom line

-If you want to perfect your candidate screening process, check out our article on how to conduct a phone screen interview, where we provide a step-by-step phone screen process, sample screening questions and things to look for during a phone screen interview.
+If you want to perfect your candidate screening process, check out our article on how to conduct a phone screen interview, where we provide a step-by-step phone screen process, sample screening questions, and things to look for during a phone screen interview.

-4. Interviewing qualified candidates
+4. Interview qualified candidates.

 The next phase of the recruitment process involves the hiring manager interviewing prospective candidates.
 They should ask competency-based interview questions and evaluate whether the candidate would be a good fit for the team and company culture.
 This stage may consist of one or more rounds of interviews.
 During this phase, you will want to contact the candidate’s references.